hpc-carpentry/hpc-carpentry.github.io/_posts/2020/05/2020-05-14-2020-carpentrycon-at-home-proposals.md

 -   Social events
 -   Skill-ups
 -   Project sprints

 A description of each session type is available within the proposal repository (see below).

-*If you submitted a proposal to the original CarpentryCon event, we’ve contacted you about including your proposal in CarpentryCon @ Home - please check your email and respond accordingly!*
+*If you submitted a proposal to the original CarpentryCon event, we have contacted you about including your proposal in CarpentryCon @ Home - please check your email and respond accordingly!*

 #### 2. Review submissions.